-Known as NSAIDs, taken for mild pain or fevers
+Known as NSAIDs, the following drugs are taken for mild pain or fevers:

-Taken for serious injury, for chronic pain, or after surgery
+The following drugs are taken for serious injury, for chronic pain, or after surgery:

 - Internal stomach bleeding (caused by taking Aspirin for too long)

-- Liver damage (if Acetaminophen is taken to excess or mixed with alcohol)
+- Liver damage (if Acetaminophen is taken in excess or mixed with alcohol)

-- Kidney problems (cause by taking too much Ibuprofen)
+- Kidney problems (caused by taking too much Ibuprofen)